jeffbruce/SpredNonDicomUpload/README.md

 2. Move the .csv file that is produced to the same directory where you will run the Python script.
 Open up the .csv file and add values to the columns for any additional metadata you might have (e.g. dob, gender, handedness, race, weight, height).

-3. Modify globals in the Python script to specify the project name, site code, SPReD url, and folders that you want to upload to SPReD.
+3. Modify globals in the Python script contained at the top of the file to specify the project name, site code, SPReD url, and other metadata about the upload.

 4. Run the Python script, supplying your username and password, and it will upload subjects, sessions, scans, and any associated files to the project and site at the specified SPReD url.
 By default, the script is interactive to help ensure that the proper files are uploaded.
 To disable interactivity and instead run the script automatically, use the command: python SpredNonDicomUpload.py -a

+5. Log on to SPReD and verify that the subjects, sessions, scans, and associated files were created successfully.

 ## Dependencies

 - mincinfo from minc-tools (https://github.com/BIC-MNI/minc-tools)
-- python packages (datetime, numpy, os, pandas, requests, subprocess, sys)
+- python packages (datetime, numpy, os, pandas, requests, subprocess, sys, zipfile)

 ## Development Notes / Rationales